 - skin thickening, also known as lichenification, which can then develop into a permanent itch

 Symptoms in adults

-- Rashes cover much of the body.
+- rashes that cover much of the body

-Adults who developed atopic dermatitis as a child but no longer experience the condition may still have dry or easily-irritated skin, hand eczema, and eye problems.
+Adults who developed atopic dermatitis as a child but no longer experience the condition may still have dry or easily irritated skin, hand eczema, and eye problems.

-There is no cure for eczema.
+There is currently no cure for eczema.
 Treatment for the condition aims to heal the affected skin and prevent flares of symptoms.

 - taking lukewarm baths

 - applying moisturizer within 3 minutes of bathing to “lock in” moisture